 If we have offered a contribution towards the family’s travel costs, we will send it via BACS transfer to your organisations business bank account and aim to have it with you six to eight weeks before a break takes place.
 However this is not always possible, for example with short notice bookings.
 So if you are requesting a break at short notice and the family need the contribution in order to travel, your organisation may have to ‘front’ the money on the understanding that the funds will arrive afterwards.
 It is important that families receive this money as far as possible before a break so that they can access the best prices for travel.

 The family will take their break!
 We hope they have a lovely time.

 After the family has come back from their holiday we will ask you to complete a feedback form.
 This is done online, via the Referrer’s Area and there are questions aimed at both you and the family.
 This should not take more than 15-20 minutes and completing this form is a requirement of receiving a break from us.
 The application is now “complete”.

-Starting this year, we are aiming to measure the longer-term benefits that a family may experience from a holiday.
+We aim to measure the longer-term benefits that a family may experience from a holiday through long-term feedback.
 We will email you around six months after the family has returned from their holiday with a short questionnaire.

-It will be vitally important to us to receive as much of this longer-term feedback as we can, but we understand that it might not always be possible.
+It will be vitally important to us to receive as much of this longer-term feedback as we can, but we understand that it might not always be possible: filling out long-term feedback it is a request, not a requirement!
 So if you are no longer working with the family, or if there are any other reasons why you are unable to complete this feedback, you can let us know in the form.